The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/QoRDashboard.md

 ## Comparison

-The comparison page enables users to compare metrics between branches or commits for a specific platform and its designs.
-The comparison is shown in the form of a table that showcases the differences between the base source and the test source.
-This page also offers deeper insights like the platform summary table that presents statistical trends for different designs within a platform.
-As well as, a summary table that provides insights for the set of selected designs, with added functionality for filtering.
+The comparison page lets users compare metrics between branches or commits for a specific platform and its designs.
+The comparison is shown as a table showcasing the differences between the base source and the test source.
+This page also offers deeper insights, like the platform summary table that presents statistical trends for different designs within a platform and a summary table that provides insights for the set of selected designs, with added functionality for filtering.

 ![Comparison](../images/comparison.webp)